How to travel sustainably

 Unfortunately, a lot of countries don’t have facilities for you to refill your bottle.

-Jet lag and the need to explore everything in a very short lapse of time usually results in the need for frequent caffeine fixes.
+Jet lag and the need to explore everything in a very short lapse of time usually results in the need for caffeine fixes.

-Instead of carrying cotton pads to remove your makeup, you can buy some reusable ones on Etsy or even make your own!
+Instead of carrying cotton pads to remove your makeup, you can buy some reusable ones or even make your own!
 They weigh about the same as cotton pads and therefore won’t add much to your luggage allowance.

 “It causes weird deformities in soft tissue and also causes the coral larvae to encase itself in its own skeleton, in its own coffin,” said Craig Downs, one of the study authors.

-So wearing just any sunscreen might actually be one of the cruellest things we’re doing to the planet.
+So wearing just any sunscreen might actually be one of the worst things we’re doing to the planet.
 Not only is our sunscreen leading to a torturous death for sea life, but corals play an important role in our ecosystem.
+Coral reefs protect islands from life-threatening waves.
+Without coral reefs, Mauritius wouldn’t be the idyllic holiday sanctuary that it currently is.
+Bigger fish also depend on plankton and smaller forms of life to survive.
+The danger to coral larvae represents a much larger danger to all forms of life.

-Supporting the local community.
+Supporting the local community when travelling

 You can make your trip a POSITIVE one by being careful of where your money is going.
 Supporting local businesses instead of corporations is a great way of showing true appreciation for a country.

 Buy and source locally: shop in local markets and eat at locally-owned restaurants rather than at big chains.
 Mauritius is full of street vendors and markets called ‘bazaar’, and I genuinely think that the true culinary tastes of a country are on the streets.
+We did up consuming some plastics when eating on the streets unfortunately, but nothing’s ever perfect, we can all do our best.
+One AMAZING thing about Mauritius though, is that bringing your tupperware to takeaway places is perfectly normal and locals do it all the time.

 Walking is, hands down (or should I say ‘feet down’?), the best way to take your body from one place to another.
 It helps you stay fit and has very little impact on the environment.
 I know, not everything is feasible on foot, but public transport, like bus and train, also has a much lower carbon footprint than travelling by car.